saltstack/salt/doc/topics/tutorials/walkthrough.rst

     # salt '*' test.ping

-The ``*`` is the target, which specifies all minions, and ``test.ping`` tells the minion to run the :ref:`test.ping <salt.modules.test.ping>` function.
-The result of running this command will be the master instructing all of the minions to execute :ref:`test.ping <salt.modules.test.ping>` in parallel and return the result.
+The ``*`` is the target, which specifies all minions, and ``test.ping`` tells the minion to run the :py:func:`test.ping <salt.modules.test.ping>` function.
+The result of running this command will be the master instructing all of the minions to execute :py:func:`test.ping <salt.modules.test.ping>` in parallel and return the result.
 This is not an actual ICMP ping, but rather a simple function which returns ``True``.
-Using :ref:`test.ping
+Using :py:func:`test.ping
 <salt.modules.test.ping>` is a good way of confirming that a minion is
 connected.